-To evaluate compressive strength, at least six strength cores are drilled from mixture proportioning test panels, which contain no reinforcement, in accordance with AASHTO T 24.
+To evaluate compressive strength, at least three strength cores are drilled from mixture proportioning test panels, which contain no reinforcement, in accordance with AASHTO T 24.
 The 3-inch (75 mm) diameter cores must be acquired from the central 15 by 15 inch (380 by 380 mm) sample area and drilled perpendicular to the surface.
 Core ends should be sawed to ensure parallel, flat and smooth surfaces.
-Core specimens with length to diameter ratios equal to or less then 1.75 require corrections to the measured compressive strength.
+Core specimens with length to diameter ratios equal to or less than 1.75 require corrections to the measured compressive strength.
 A 28-day compressive strength test result is calculated as the average strength of three individual core specimens taken from the same test panel.
-The other three cores are used for information purposes such as obtaining 7-day strengths or other tests.
+Additional cores can be obtained and used for information purposes such as obtaining 7-day strengths or other tests.
 They may also be used for mix design approval testing if specimens that have been previously tested show evidence of improper sampling, coring or testing and have to be discarded.

 To evaluate the quality of the shotcrete coating that does not contain reinforcement, at least three samples are obtained in accordance with AASHTO T 24 from each mixture proportioning test panel that has been cured at least seven days.
 Samples may consist of cores or pieces of cores or test panels that are free from observable cracks, fissures or shattered edges.
-The samples are tested in accordance with ASTM C 642 for density, boiling absorption and permeable void volume.
+The samples are tested in accordance with ASTM C642 for density, boiling absorption and permeable void volume.
 No individual test may be greater than the maximum permissible boiling absorption and permeable void volume shown in the contract.

 To evaluate the quality of the shotcrete coating for reinforcement encasement, at least three cores are obtained in accordance with AASHTO T 24 from nozzle operator and shooting position test panels that have been cured at least seven days.
-Cut surfaces are visually examined to check the uniformity of the shot material and to provide a basis for core grading and qualifying each nozzle operator in accordance with ACI 506.2.
-Cores are graded with respect to voids, sand pockets, laminations, complete reinforcement encasement and other inadequacies on a scale ranging from 1 (best) to 5 (worst).
-Individual shotcrete cores with a grade greater than 3 are unacceptable.
-Nozzle operators are typically required to achieve a test panel mean core grade less than or equal to 2.5 to qualify for placing job shotcrete.
+Cut surfaces are visually examined to check the uniformity of the shot material and to provide a basis for qualifying each nozzle operator in accordance with ACI 506.2.
+Cores are visually examined for voids, sand pockets, laminations, complete reinforcement encasement and other inadequacies.
 When initial prequalification test panel is rejected by the Project Engineer, a second test panel may be shot.
-If the nozzle operator's second mean core grade is greater than 2.5, the nozzle operator is not permitted to shoot shotcrete on the project.
-Core grading is performed during preconstruction testing only.

-Additionally, the cores obtained for core grading or others acquired from each test panel containing reinforcement are typically analyzed in accordance with ASTM C 1218 at ages from 28 to 48 days to assess the water-soluble chloride ion concentration of the mix ingredients.
+Additionally, the cores obtained for visual examination or others acquired from each test panel containing reinforcement are typically analyzed in accordance with ASTM C1218 at ages from 28 to 48 days to assess the water-soluble chloride ion concentration of the mix ingredients.
 No individual test may be greater than the maximum permissible water soluble chloride ion content shown in the contract.
 Water soluble chloride ion content analysis is performed during preconstruction testing only.